 A detached accessory structure is not allowed in the front building setback.
 A detached accessory structure is not allowed in the required side building setback without a signed waiver from the neighboring property owner.
-A detached accessory structure that has an entrance, which faces a street, is required to be setback twenty feet from the property line or from the back of the sidewalk, as stated in Table 17C.111.205-2.
+A detached accessory structure that has an entrance facing a street side lot line shall be set back twenty (20) feet from the sidewalk.
+In the event there is no sidewalk, the setback shall be twenty-seven (27) feet from the back of curb.

 b.
-Detached accessory structures may be built to the rear property line, unless parking in front of the structure is proposed, then the structure is required to be built a minimum of eighteen feet from the edge of the alley tract, easement, or right-or-way.
+Detached accessory structures may be built to the rear property line, unless parking in front of the structure is proposed, then the structure is required to be built a minimum of eighteen feet from the edge of the alley tract, easement, or right-or -way.